Money, tax and benefits

 The Heating Assistance Rebate Program helps low-income Nova Scotians with the cost of home heating.

 Property Tax Rebate for Seniors helps low-income seniors with the cost of municipal residential property taxes.

 Apply for a refund of the provincial fuel tax paid on the purchase of gasoline, diesel oil or propane.

 Apply for a fuel tax refund on fuel bought on a reserve.
-Only status Indians can get this refund.
+Only Individuals who have status under the Indian Act can get the refund.

 Apply for a tax rebate of up to $375 to modify a computer for use by a person with disabilities.